mmoraesbr/kotlin-coroutine-benchmark/README.md

 # Kotlin Coroutine Benchmark

 ## Description
-This is simple benchmark to compare kotlin coroutine rest service against non-coroutine one.
+This is a simple benchmark to compare kotlin coroutine rest service against non-coroutine one.
 It also serves as a SpringBoot Coroutine sample application.

 ## Objectives
-The main focus here is compare nonblocking coroutines and thread-pre-request approaches.
-So im not worried about the throughput i can get, the endpoint under test is very simple, i wanna just compare the results with and without coroutines.
+Compare nonblocking coroutines and thread-pee-request approaches.
+There is no concern about stressing the throughput, the endpoint under test is very simple, the goal is compare the results with and without coroutines.

 ## Endpoint under test
 The service under test is very simple.
-It simulates a service that does 3 GETs, simulating 3 others restful micro-services returning json, create a new object composed by this 3 jsons, save it in a mongodb collections and return it to the client.
+It simulates a service calling 3 others micro-services to compose a new object, save it into mongodb and returns it to the client.

-The goal is simulate a endpoint with some IOs and a little of CPU usage
+The goal is simulate an endpoint with some IOs and a little of CPU usage.

-The endpoint has two methods */execute* and */executeAsync*, the only differences is that /executeAsync does the GETs to external service in parallel and */execute* does in sequencial.
+The endpoint has two methods */execute* and */executeAsync*, the only differences is that /executeAsync does the GETs to external service in parallel and */execute* does it in sequence.

 #### /execute - Non parallel calls